The Power of First Impressions-Why it Matters for your Career

 According to Business Insider within seconds of meeting someone we have already passed “judgment” on that person.
 In general, most of how people receive communication is nonverbal.
 While we might not know anything about a person, our perceived interactions with that person based on our own biases can lead us to pass quick judgments.
 Judgments that frankly may or may not be true and can potentially shape the interactions we have with that person indefinitely.

-Have you witnessed how first impressions have benefited or hurt you in your career?
+Have you witnessed how the power of first impressions have benefited or hurt you in your career?